35. Forever Food: Provision in Purpose

 “For here the saying holds true, ‘One sows and another reaps.’
 I sent you to reap that for which you did not labor.
 Others have labored, and you have entered into their labor.”
 (John 4: 37-38)

-Is He saying that He was reaping what His Father had sown?
+Is Jesus saying that He was reaping what His Father had sown through others?
 Maybe.
-It certainly means that the work of God is a team effort and we were never meant to do it all ourselves.
+It certainly means that the work of God is a team effort and we are never meant to do it all ourselves.
 We don’t get refreshed in our spirits by going beyond the boundaries of His call on our lives.
 That can wear us out as much as not doing the will of God.
 We just have to do our part.

 It seems the disciples got this lesson.
 They demonstrated that on one of their subsequent visits to the region.
-In Acts 8, Philip the evangelist goes preaching and demonstrating the gospel in Samaria.
-Many Samaritans believe and so the apostles in Jerusalem send Peter and John down to help solidify the work.
+In Acts 8, Philip the evangelist went to Samaria preaching and demonstrating the gospel.
+Many Samaritans believed but then needed different types of ministry to help them grow as Christians.
+So the apostles in Jerusalem sent Peter and John down to help solidify the work.

 One sows, the other reaps.
 But both reap the rewards.
 Fruit and wages.
 Food that godless men “know not of.”